You're beginning an exciting and rewarding career; and NCCPA certification is an important step as you begin this journey.

 About PANCE

 PANCE consists of five blocks of 60 questions with 60 minutes to complete each block.
 There is a total of 45 minutes allotted for breaks between blocks and 15 minutes to view a tutorial.
-You will be responsible for managing your break time.
+Candidates are responsible for managing their break time.
 The testing time is six hours, and the total exam is five hours.

 To view an exam tutorial of PANCE, visit Pearson VUE’s website and navigate to “Tutorials.